Linux version: syslogd - system logging utilities. Mac OS x (darwin) version

 -h forward any remote messages to forwarding hosts which have been defined, default messages are not forwarded.

--m minutes MARK interval, the line -- MARK -- is written to the log file even if no message were received, confirming that syslogd has been running.
+-m minutes MARK interval, -- MARK -- is written to the log files(s)? even if no message were received, confirming that syslogd has been running.
 Default: 20 minutes.

 Setting the interval to zero turns marking off .

--r enable the facility to receive message from the network using an internet domain socket with the syslog service (see services(5)).
+-r receive message from the network using an internet domain socket with the syslog service

--n don't switch to background. needed if the syslogd is started and controlled by init(8).
+-n don't background. needed if the syslogd is started and controlled by init.

--p socket alternative unix domain socket instead of /dev/log.
+-p socket alternative unix domain socket (port) instead of /dev/log.

 Up to 19 additional sockets.